mn-mde-edfi/MDE-EdFi-Documentation/2022-23 MDE Ed-Fi Documentation/descriptorTables/AboutDescriptorTables.md

 3. Enabling viewers to see when each individual descriptor was last updated
 4. Enabling viewers a quick preview of each table when selecting it within GitHub

-On 2022-05-09, we published "Release 2" for the 2022-2023 school year, and continued transitioning from the Data Mapping Matrix to this system.
-For now, you can still see these descriptors in the Data Mapping Matrix (be sure to reference the spreadsheet tied to the release you are interested in).
+On 2022-08-22, we published a "final" Mapping Matrix spreadsheet for the 2022-2023 school year, removing the manually-maintaned descriptor tabs.
+You can still see descriptor tabs in older release copies, but they will no longer be maintained.
+Refer to the CSVs in this folder instead for the 2022-23 school year.

 ## Source Details
 As of the most recent run, these tables are derived from the following database at MDE: